Authoring A Provider

 Never call exec.CommandContext directly.
 Tests pass a fake CommandRunner to assert on argv without spawning real processes.

-wall-clock; tests can pass a fake clock for deterministic timing assertions.
+tests can pass a fake clock for deterministic timing assertions.

-directly to os.Stdout/os.Stderr.
+directly to os.Stdout / os.Stderr.

 inject a stubbed transport.